bbfrederick/rapidtide/docs/index.rst

-		    -N                         - Estimate significance threshold by running NREPS null correlations (default is 10000, set to 0 to disable) --skipsighistfit           - Do not fit significance histogram with a Johnson SB function --nowindow                 - Disable precorrelation windowing
+		    -N                         - Estimate significance threshold by running NREPS null correlations (default is 10000, set to 0 to disable) --skipsighistfit           - Do not fit significance histogram with a Johnson SB function --windowfunc=FUNC          - Use FUNC window funcion prior to correlation.
+Options are hamming (default), hann, blackmanharris, and None
+		    --nowindow                 - Disable precorrelation windowing
 		    -f GAUSSSIGMA              - Spatially filter fMRI data prior to analysis using GAUSSSIGMA in mm